thatguystone/stne.dev/_posts/2011-07-25-playing-with-blocks.markdown

 categories: linux

-summary: How to deal with bad blocks on Linux.
+summary: How to repair bad blocks in a Linux filesystem.
 ---

 So, it turns out today that my external hard drive has a few bad blocks on it, and since it's